Vhaeraun - extensive info

 leadership of Envenomed Edge Masoj Naerth, the southern Nightshadows

-have recovered much of their strength since the near disintegration of
+have recovered much of their strength since the near disintegration

 the Calishite-based cells of the Dark Dagger (see below) in the